bluemorpho-blip/cornucopia/README.md

   then utilized the erb portion of this project to dynamically render the links for the logged in user.
   keeping it dry!
 I also added flash messages throughout the site for posts, updates and deletions,
   because it is new to me.
+#### 12/19/2019
+  created the blog: `https://bluemorpho.cc/f/sinatra-portfolio-project` today.
+Tried to test all
+  controllers today and check functionality of each.
+Layout and format look good.
+I will do the
+  walkthrough video tomorrow - probably without naration since my hearing has gotten so bad, i can't
+  hear myself speak most of the time.